suburban-daredevil/LLMThinkBench/README.md

-# llmthinkbench: LLM Reasoning Evaluation Framework
+# LLMThinkBench: LLM Reasoning and Ovethinking Evaluation Framework

 A framework for evaluating overthinking and basic reasoning capabilities of Large Language Models